 Facilities and assets within scope include offices, regional depots, warehouses and storage facilities, communication sites, substations, pad-mounted transformers, 33 isolated power stations (on 18 remote islands in the Torres Strait), and a small fleet of vehicles.

 EQL has chosen Ventia as a collaborative partner that will deliver operational improvements and efficiencies aligning with ISO 55001 principles – the international standard on asset management systems.

-This contract is a good fit for Ventia’s existing state-wide operations for clients such as Telstra, via our Visionstream business.
-Ventia’s Utility Services division is currently a transmission and distribution maintenance contractor to Ergon and Energex.
+This contract is a good fit for Ventia’s existing state-wide operations for clients such as Telstra, via our Visionstream business, and Ventia’s Utility Services division is currently a transmission and distribution maintenance contractor to Ergon and Energex.

-“In support of Energy Queensland’s vision to energise Queensland communities, Ventia will deliver its services wherever possible through local small and medium sized enterprises.
-This is in line with our focus on building local supplier capacity in the communities in which we work.”
+We will build on our already strong presence in Queensland, and deliver services wherever possible through local small and medium sized enterprises.
+This is in line with our focus on building local supplier capacity in the communities in which we work.

-The contract term will start on 1 February 2019, with a comprehensive mobilisation process now underway.
+The contract term started on 1 February 2019.